realHoangHai/awesome/README.md

 - Config from environment variables.
 - Config from file and other options.

-### Health

-- Health check for readiness and liveness.
-- Utilities for checking health.

 ### Log

 - Standard logger interface.
 - Logrus implementation.
-- Context logger & tracing using X-Request-Id and X-Correlation-Id
 - Interceptors for HTTP & gRPC.

 ### Util

-- Some utilities that might need during the development using awesomeProject.
+- Some utilities that might need during the development using awesome.

-### Interceptors and Other Options

-awesomeProject is completely compatible with Go native and gRPC native, hence you can use external interceptors and other external libraries along with the provided options.

 Interceptors: [go-grpc-middleware](https://github.com/grpc-ecosystem/go-grpc-middleware)